syncfusion-content/asp.netwebforms-docs/aspnet/Diagram/Connector.md

-> Note: Connector’s constraints property is manipulated by using bitwise operations.
+N> Connector’s constraints property is manipulated by using bitwise operations.
 For more information about bitwise operations, see [Bitwise Operations](http://help.syncfusion.com/ug/js/documents/bitwiseoperations.htm)